chungminhtu/bealesd.github.io/blogs/EventCRUD.md

     }
 ```

-N.B. you may feel cheated, I have not added a read or update event method (yet the post os called event CRUD).
+N.B. you may feel cheated, I have not added a read or update event method (yet the post is called event CRUD).
 To be honest, these would be trivial to implement, and would add little value, so I have left them out.
 It could be useful to add a *remove all events* method, for an element as well.